-- Task Force on Zoonoses Data Collection: a pan-European network of national representatives of EU Member States and other reporting countries, as well as the World Health Organisation (WHO) and World Organisation for Animal Health (OIE).
-Members of the Task Force assist EFSA by gathering and sharing information on zoonoses in their respective countries.
+- Network on Zoonoses Data Collection: a pan-European network of national representatives of EU Member States and other reporting countries, as well as the World Health Organisation (WHO) and World Organisation for Animal Health (OIE).
+Members of the Network assist EFSA by gathering and sharing information on zoonoses in their respective countries.

 - Panel on Biological Hazards and Panel on Animal Health and Welfare composed of independent experts carrying out risk assessments and providing scientific advice to EU risk managers on food-borne zoonoses.

 Information on EFSA’s work regarding the different types of zoonotic diseases is available in specific topics: